chattcp/docs/src/classic-case.md

 ### What happens if the server does not receive the third handshake of the three-way handshake?

-This case is suitable for understanding why TCP protocol needs three-way handshake and is also a very typical trouble shooting case.
+This case is suitable for understanding why TCP needs three-way handshake and is also a very typical trouble shooting case.

 In this case, since the server did not receive the client's third handshake packet, the connection was not actually established successfully.
 Judging from this case, it should be packet loss on the server side.